Enter your keyword

 Additional Requirements:

-• The student must have basic computer skills to use word processing software like Microsoft Word and using internet effectively for research.
+• The student must have basic computer skills to use word processing software like Microsoft Word and the internet effectively for research.

-• WMIT will conduct LLN assessment of the student at the time of orientation to identify the support required by the students.
-This support will enable students to complete qualification successfully in required time.
+• WMIT will conduct an LLN assessment of the student at the time of orientation to identify the support required by the students.
+This support will enable students to complete the qualification successfully within the required timeframe.

 Course Structure